 It is so much nicer to see a lovely weed free border, instead filled with shrubs and flowers – making it feel like spring is blossoming around you.
 Crabgrass, chickweed and ground ivy are just some of the weeds you may find popping up in your borders.
 There are two types of weeds; Annual weeds and Perennial weeds.
 Perennial weeds are those that come back year after year and annual weeds are best controlled by stopping them from sprouting.
 This can be easily done by regular hoeing of the soil.
 The perennial weeds need a bit more effort and usually involve digging them out or using a systemic weed-killer if you have to.

-If you need any advice about pruning, de-weeding your garden or would like us to come and spray the weeds using our systemic weed killer.
-Please feel free to give us a call for a no obligation quote.
+If you want to know more about gardening jobs for April, or need any advice about pruning, de-weeding your garden or would like us to come and spray the weeds using our systemic weed killer please feel free to give us a call for a no obligation quote.